vitorm04/docs.pt-br/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     cts = newCTS
     ```

-4. No final `StartButton_Click`do , o processo atual está concluído, por isso defina o valor de `cts` volta para `Nothing`.
+4. No final do `StartButton_Click` , o processo atual é concluído, portanto, defina o valor de de `cts` volta para `Nothing` .

     ```vb
     ' *** When the process completes, signal that another process can proceed.